 Making the Transition

-There are many things a prospective college student needs to do as he/she gets ready to enter this new phase in their life.
+There are many things prospective college students need to do as they get ready to enter this new phase in their life.
 Students with disabilities should ask themselves the following questions:

 How do you describe your condition?

 How do you describe your condition and how do you want it described to others?
 You may choose to keep information about your disability confidential.
 The disability services office will need to have enough information to evaluate the need for accommodations and services.
 Instructors need considerably less information and may be told only what accommodations are appropriate for that course.

 Even if your disability is not visible or obvious it is likely that at some point a few of your new friends and classmates will notice an accommodation; how will you describe your situation to them?

 What is the impact of your condition?